 RESOURCES -- CLIMATE SCIENCE

-Chad Tolman, a member of the LWVUS Climate Change Task Force and moderator of the lwv-climatechange listserv, writes a monthly blog called Climate Change News to keep readers up-to-date on the latest in energy and climate science and policy.
-Directions for how to subscribe (for automatic email delivery) or unsubscribe are given at the end of each issue.
+- Chad Tolman, a member of the LWVUS Climate Change Task Force, writes a monthly blog called Climate Change News about the latest in energy and climate science and policy.
+To receive Climate Change News automatically, send a message to email@example.com.

-Joe Romm's blog, Climate Progress, is "an insider's view of progressive perspectives on climate science, climate solutions, and climate politics."
-Romm is a Senior Fellow at the Center for American Progress.
-His blog is sponsored by the Center for American Progress Action Fund.
+- The Climate Progress blog is "dedicated to providing the progressive perspective on climate science, climate solutions, and climate politics."
+It was founded by Joe Romm, a Senior Fellow at the Center for American Progress.

 Global Warming Denial